manuelarte/gowasp/README.md

 The vulnerabilities that we are going to check are:

 + [SQL injection](https://owasp.org/www-community/attacks/SQL_Injection)
-+ Information Disclosure (displaying that the user exists)

 An HTTP client is provided in [users-login.http](./tools/users-login.http) to follow along.